 High Score Girl was nominated for the 6th Manga Taishou Award and the 17th Tezuka Osamu Cultural Prize in 2013.
 In the same year, it placed 2nd on the Kono Manga ga Sugoi!
 Top 20 Manga for Male Readers survey and ranked 9th for the Comic Natalie Grand Prize.

 The series was put on hiatus between August 2014 and August 2015 due to copyright violation charges against publisher Square Enix by game company SNK Playmore for using characters from its games without permission.
-Serialization was resumed on July 25, 2016.
+On July 25, 2016, serialization was officially resumed, and revised editions of volumes 1 to 5 were released under the title High Score Girl Continue.

 I was looking to chill for a bit and browsed around looking for a new manga to read.
 I ended up reading Hi Score Girl with at first not much hope for it : the theme seemed like some tweek of the ordinary, and the art, especially the design of the characters, suggested it was going to be a simple comedy.